spenkov101/fallacy-detection-baseline/README.md

 This is intended as a lightweight exploratory demo, not a production system.

+## 🧾 Example Output

+A representative example of the system’s output format is available in:

+examples/example_output.json

 📌 Scope & Notes

 This repository is retrieval- and classification-focused